white-fusion/NNFL_Assignment/README.md

-Assignment 2 of the course Neural Networks & Fuzzy Logic
+Assignment 2 for the course Neural Networks & Fuzzy Logic based on Back-propagation.